babashka/process/README.md

 "README.md\n"
 ```

+## Feeding input

-Demo of a `cat` process to which we send input while the process is running,
+Here is an example of a `cat` process to which we send input while the process
-then close stdin and read the output of cat afterwards:
+is running, then close stdin and read the output of cat afterwards:

 ``` clojure
 (ns cat-demo